Skip Navigation

 The prestigious Professional Development Fellowship Program bridges the gap between graduate study and professional careers by providing financial assistance and career placement for outstanding students who have been marginalized in their field.

-CAA publishes two distinguished quarterly journals, The Art Bulletin and Art Journal, as well as CAA News, a bimonthly newsletter.
-The CAA website provides detailed information about the organization, including frequent updates on advocacy issues that affect our membership; it also includes a link to caa.reviews, an online publication devoted to the peer review of new books and exhibitions relevant to the visual arts.
+CAA publishes two distinguished quarterly journals, The Art Bulletin and Art Journal, and CAA News, a weekly email newsletter.
+The CAA website provides detailed information about the organization, including frequent updates on advocacy issues that affect our membership; it also includes a link to caa.reviews, an online publication devoted to the critical reviews of books, exhibitions, and projects in all areas and periods of art history and visual studies.

-Members also have the opportunity to join CAA’s diverse and increasingly active Professional Interest, Practices, and Standards Committees.
+Members also have the opportunity to join CAA’s diverse and increasingly active Professional Committees.
 These committees address specific issues relevant to visual arts and art history such as professional practices, women in the arts, international concerns, and cultural diversity.
 The Student and Emerging Professionals Committee aims to serve better the varied needs of student and emerging-professional members of CAA.